agilisa-technologies/agilpay-client-csharp/README.md

 # Available endpoints

 * OAuth Autentication (init)
+* Balance
 * Authorize
-* Balance
+* AuthorizeToken

-# Generating authentication tokens
+# Initializing library

-For authentication, this information must be provided to the token endpoint.
-If the provided credentials are valid, the identity provider will issue a token to the requesting application.
+For authentication, this information must be provided to the Init method, the identity provider will issue a token to the requesting application.
-* grant_type: client_credentials
 * client_id: Uniquely identifies the client requesting the token
 * client_secret: Password used to authenticate the token request

-Each response message will the following data:
-* access_token: unique value that must be sent on every api call as a bearer token
-* token_type: bearer
-* expires_in: token expiration time
+`result = await client.Init(client_id, secret);`